• Cauda Equina Syndrome: The MSK Clinician's Guide

 Tom Jesson is a physiotherapist with a specialty in nerve root problems.
 He has written one book about radicular pain, and published peer-reviewed research on the topic.
 He is also a writer, practiced at summarising complex information in an easy-to-read style.

-We think that our mix of coal-face experience and writing skill makes Cauda Equina Syndrome: The Clinician's Guide a book that can take you to the next level in your practice.
+We think that our mix of coal-face experience and writing skill makes Cauda Equina Syndrome: The Clinician's Guide the best source of information on CES, bar none.

 Customer Reviews